Pond liners - Biologists building guide: price Fish pond liners to sealing or lining fishing ponds & lakes cost to build

 price for building the pond or lake.
 While the price of sealing a pond requires several considerations, make sure the impact of the selected pond liner on the cost of the pond is estimated before deciding on which method to use to seal a pond.
 Logically, spending more on a pond liner in order to reduce the total pond construction budget is money very well spent.

 Three considerations for pond construction will be: is the pond going to require an underlayment and overlayment protection of the liner?
 What do these protective layers cost?
 How will the strength of the pond liner fare under pressure from large rock and equipment?
 How about ground settling and earthquakes?
 Finally, will the pond building contractor charge more to work with a more fragile pond liner material?

 Ultimately the selection of pond liner material will depend on the techniques and pond design talent of the pond builder.
-It is our professional experience that plastic or rubber pond liners are less expensive for very small ponds and enhanced soil or clay pond liners are more cost effective for large ponds and lakes.
+It is our professional experience that plastic or rubber pond liners are less expensive for very small ponds and enhanced soil or clay pond liners are more cost effective for lakes and large pond liners.
 With that said we do have our particular preference based on our pond designs for small ponds that are much more effective than common pond designs in use in the garden pond industry.
-Our particular pond design techniques utilize very elegant science instead of technology to deliver the highest value ponds and lakes, thus affecting only the portion of the public we serve.
+Our particular design techniques utilize very elegant science instead of technology to create the highest value ponds and lakes, thus affecting only the portion of the public we serve.

 Ponds without pond liners